UX DESIGN • UX RESEARCH • PROTOTYPING

 Co-leading UX research and design: contextual inquiry & observational studies, spatial audio prototyping, RITE testing, and close collaboration with engineering and sound design.

-Deliver a complete interaction design model and working spatial audio prototype for smart glasses, along with design insights and directional principles to guide future development of ambient and socially responsive navigation experiences.
+Deliver a complete interaction design model, onboarding, and working spatial audio prototype for smart glasses, along with design insights and directional principles to guide future development of ambient and socially responsive navigation experiences.

 ✅